Fulop-Krisztian/netconfigs/Cisco/Complete configuration examples/Complete configurations.md

-These configurations are complete configuratoins for a full PT or other kind of project file.
+These configurations are complete configurations for a full PT or other kind of project file.

 PT
 ---